hdShang/arxiv-daily/docs/cs-AI/2025-06-12/papers/250611221v1-llm-as-a-fuzzy-judge-fine-tuning-large-language-models-as-a-clinical.md

 ---
 layout: default
-title: LLM-as-a-Fuzzy-Judge: Fine-Tuning Large Language Models as a Clinical Evaluation Judge with Fuzzy Logic
+title: "LLM-as-a-Fuzzy-Judge: Fine-Tuning Large Language Models as a Clinical Evaluation Judge with Fuzzy Logic"
 ---

 # LLM-as-a-Fuzzy-Judge: Fine-Tuning Large Language Models as a Clinical Evaluation Judge with Fuzzy Logic